rogeliog/jest-serializers/README.md

 # jest-serializers

-A collection of jest serializers.
+A collection of Jest serializers.

 ### Motivation

 Jest's snapshot testing is awesome, but it is currently associated with testing React components.
-The infrastructure that jest provides for snapshots is agnostic of React and can be used for a lot of amazing things.
+The infrastructure that Jest provides for snapshots is agnostic of React and can be used for a lot of amazing things.
 I would love to explore what snapshot testing can be used for and provide a way for the community to use this serializers.

 ```
 npm install --save-dev jest-serializers